-The reason why gears are a vital piece of the puzzle is that the process in which a gear train transfers energy, and what material its gears are made from, will significantly impact the output torque, speed, and the overall lifespan of your machine.
+Every mixer uses gears to convert electrical energy from the motor into kinetic energy, which is what allows your stand mixer to whip up our tasty treats.
+The reason why gears are a vital piece of the puzzle is that the process in which a gear train transfers energy – and what material its gears are made from – will significantly impact the output torque, speed, and the overall lifespan of your machine.

-Okay, so gears are an important mechanical component in an electric mixer, regardless if it uses a belt pulley or direct-drive transmission.
-So why does it matter if they are plastic or metal?
+Okay, so gearing is an important mechanical component in an electric mixer, regardless if it uses a belt pulley or direct-drive transmission.
+So why does it matter if they are plastic or metal then?

 The material in which stand mixer gears are made from matter simply because they will have an impact on the lifespan of the machine.
 Every time you use your mixer, especially if you make large quantities of thick batter, it puts strain on the gears driving the rotational motion of the mixer.
 Over time, the teeth on the gears will start to wear, and eventually, the gears will start to slip.

-When it gets to this stage, you will notice a significant drop-off in performance, and your mixer will likely need some gears replaced.
+When it gets to this stage, you will notice a significant drop-off in performance (and often plenty of noise) and your mixer will likely need some gears replaced.
 For this reason, metal gears are often preferred by frequent bakers, as it helps our mixer perform at its best, for longer.